open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/pipeline/databricks-pipeline/airflow.md

 ### 1. Define the YAML Config

-This is a sample config for Airbyte:
+This is a sample config for Databricks Pipeline:

 {% codePreview %}